MicrosoftDocs/cpp-docs/docs/mfc/reference/colecurrency-class.md

  `dwFlags`
  Indicates flags for locale settings, possibly the following flag:

-- **LOCALE_NOUSEROVERRIDE**Â Â Â Use the system default locale settings, rather than custom user settings.
+- **LOCALE_NOUSEROVERRIDE** Use the system default locale settings, rather than custom user settings.

  `lcid`
  Indicates locale ID to use for the conversion.